Kellie Gibson

 Kellie-Maree Gibson (born 9 June 1996) is an Australian rules footballer playing for West Coast in the AFL Women's competition.
 She was one of Adelaide's two marquee players in the inaugural AFL Women's season and has also played for Fremantle.
 A multi-sport athlete, Gibson began her athletic career as a sprinter, and won a gold medal in rugby sevens at the 2014 Summer Youth Olympics.

+Early life and junior career

+Gibson was an accomplished junior footballer, representing Western Australia five times at Under-18s level and being named a two-time All-Australian.
+She was part of two WAWFL premiership teams, winning best-on-ground honors for the Black Ducks in the 2013 grand final and was also a member of the Swan Districts 2015 WAWFL premiership team.